Safety barrier comes down, bridge access halted, reopened after nearly two hours

 UPDATE: Eastbound and Westbound lanes have been reopened as of 10:30 a.m. and 10:45 a.m.

-The Queen Isabella Memorial Causeway shut down on Wednesday morning just before 9:00 a.m. on February 26, Wednesday.
-The initial cause was thought to be high winds triggering the bridge’s warning system, installed after the Causeway’s 2001 collapse, which killed eight people.
+The Queen Isabella Memorial Causeway shut down on Wednesday morning just before 9:00 a.m. on February 26.
+The initial cause was thought to be high winds triggering the bridge’s warning system, installed after the Causeway’s 2001 collapse.

 A spokesperson with the Pharr District of the Texas Department of Transportation (TxDOT) said high winds can cause driver warning systems to trip, but the likely cause was a power outage on the Causeway, Port Isabel Police Department (PIPD) Chief Robert Lopez told the PRESS.
 The City of South Padre Island released a statement also saying the bridge’s closure and warning system triggering was due to a possible power outage.